jp2321/dl4cv_dev/slides/chapter3_01_neural_networks.md

 - Theoretical development in the 1940s by McCulloch and Pitt
 - Similarity to the human brain
 - Fundamental method: Perceptron (Rosenblatt, 1958)
-- AI Winter
+- AI Winter between 1974-1980 and 1987-1993
 - Backpropagation 1986s

 Advantage of Deep Learning: Multiple non-linear transformations

 Source: Raschka & Mirjalili (2019), Rosenblatt (1958),  Rumelhart et al., (1986)

 Notes: The idea of building an artifical object similar to the human brain that can learn somethings dates back to the ideas of McCulloch and Pitt in the 1940s.
 The fundamental method is a perceptron, developed by Rosenblatt in 1958.
 Mathematically speaking, it is the weighted sum of the inputs used in a non-linear mathematical function to map some output.
 In the AI Winter, the technology was not extensively researched as computational costs were high, and other machine learning algorithms performed better.
-This changed with the development of backpropagation in 1986, which is used until today to train a neural network.
+The concept of AI was questioned from many researchers and practioners as the expected results could not be reached and the term seemed overhyped.
+Moreover a lot of companies from the AI Industrie collapsed.
+A huge step forward was made by development of backpropagation in 1986, which is used until today to train a neural network.
 Neural networks got in the last years again attention as with the increasing computing power, and the usage of Graphical processing units (GPUs), more complex neural networks could be trained with almost human performance or surpassing it in some applications.
 The advantage compared to classical machine learning algorithms are that deep learning models can model complex non-linear relationships between input and output to increase the prediction performance.

 ---